honeycombio/refinery/config.md

 Database is the database number to use for the Redis instance storing the peer membership.

 An integer from 0-15 indicating the database number to use for the Redis instance storing the peer membership.
-It might be useful to set this in any situation where multiple refinery clusters or multiple applications want to share a single Redis instance.
+It might be useful to set this in any situation where multiple Refinery clusters or multiple applications want to share a single Redis instance.

 - Not eligible for live reload.
 - Type: `int`